BoxcarsAI/boxcars/README.md

 < Exiting Zero Shot#run
 201.06
 ```
+### More Examples
+See [this](https://github.com/BoxcarsAI/boxcars/blob/main/notebooks/boxcars_examples.ipynb) Jupyter Notebook for more examples.

+Note, some folks that we talked to didn't know that you could run Ruby Jupyter notebooks.
+[You can](https://github.com/SciRuby/iruby).
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.